nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ComputationalWorkflows/cwl_examples.md

 ### With a fixed script file

 Oftentimes, individual analysis is done within scripts for the flexibility, instead of tools with fixed tasks.
-In this case, it is recommended to encode the script as a fixed part of the cwl description.
+In this case, it is recommended to encode the script as a fixed part of the CWL description.
-The script is then accessible in the cwl description and can be calles as part of the `baseCommand`.
+The script is then accessible in the CWL description and can be called as part of the `baseCommand`.
 It can be a script that functions as a command line and still expects inputs, or as a self contained analysis without further input requirements.

 ```yaml